 Sunday Morning.
 I didn’t even have the title until about a month before the project released.
 For almost a year and a half, it was just an untitled compilation of songs I orchestrated.
 Then I asked myself, What does this project feel like?
 And it then became apparent.

 Featured Artist Getting in contact with the artists featured on “Sunday Morning” was a lot simpler than it seemed.
 The hard part was asking them in that “no pressure” kind of way to get the tracks done.
-Most of these artists are people I already had a cordial social media and/or have a mutual respect-relationship with –so everything sort of fell into place when I explained what I wanted to do, and how I wanted them to be apart of it.
+Most of these artists are people I already had a cordial social media and/or had a mutual respect-relationship with –so everything sort of fell into place when I explained what I wanted to do, and how I wanted them to be a part of it.

 “It’s hard to even tell who’s an independent artist anymore.
 I was speaking with a friend of mine from Earthgang, and he explained to me that labels want people to think that indie artists are still indie – even after they’ve been signed.
 It creates a different sort of fan base when people think an artist is making strides on their own, without a label backing them.”